mantidproject/mantid/docs/source/algorithms/MatchPeaks-v1.rst

 Restrictions
 ############

-The input workspaces should have one peak (see :ref:`FindEPP <algm-FindEPP>`).
+The input workspaces should have one peak (see :ref:`FindEPP <algm-FindEPP>`), hence `NaN` and `Inf` values will be zeroed, so peak finding can succeed.
-Moreover the peak position is expected to be around the x-axis center, at most quarter of the number of bins away from the center, otherwise no shift will be performed.
+The peak position is expected to be around the x-axis center, at most quarter of the number of bins away from the center, otherwise no shift will be performed.
 Furthermore, input workspaces should have the same number of bins and spectra as well as identical x-axes.

 Usage